Category: DIY & Recipes

 You can see what’s removed when you use a sieve!
 All of this plant fiber that didn’t blend finely…

-When it comes to skin care, having attention to detail makes a big difference in the feel of the product you’re making and elevates the experience.
+When it comes to skincare, having attention to detail makes a big difference in the feel of the product you’re making and elevates the experience.

-Combine the herbal powder, with an equal amount of colloidal oats (or oat flour) to give it body and creamy texture.
+Combine the herbal powder, with an equal amount of colloidal oats (or oat flour) to give it a body and creamy texture.
 Mix well.

 Then store the herbs in a jar and label it.

 To use, scoop out about 1 tbsp of the herbal powder blend.
-Moisten it with warm water, and a few drops of plant oil (like jojoba or a serum you’re using), and then apply it directly onto the skin.
+Moisten it with warm water, and a few drops of plant oil (like jojoba or serum you’re using), and then apply it directly onto the skin.

 You can use this mask daily, I recommend that you apply it before your shower, and then rinse it off just before you get out of the shower – for an easy, no-mess experience.